 If you exercise regularly, and are capable of walking about four hours daily over four consecutive days, you will be fine.
 The dry track is well formed and all steeper sections have well-built steps.
 Along the way there are artfully-crafted seats to slip off your pack and take a breather.
 For those looking to acquire fitness, we recommend by starting with a 30 minute daily walk and build up to four hours.
 Be sure to trial walking with the pack you intend to take, so you feel fully prepared.

 Shared kitchen/dining areas are equipped with heating, basic cooking facilities, solar-powered lighting, USB charge stations (5 volt) and running water.
 Sleeping quarters feature individual bunk platforms with mattresses, and toilets are a short walk away.
 Click here for a sneak peek at the facilities!
-There’s even a cold water outdoor shower along the way and a welcome party of one – your Parks and Wildlife Host Ranger.
+There's even an outdoor shower along the way and a welcome party of one - your Parks and Wildlife Host Ranger.

 Not sure what to bring?
 Please check the packing list to make sure you have all the essentials.
 Your gear should fit easily into a 50-litre pack and weigh 10-12kg.